CharlieJRBenson/Smart-Contract-Hacking/README.md

-# Smart Contract Hacking and Exploits
+# Solidity Smart Contract Hacking and Exploits
-OpenZeppelin Ethernaut Smart Contract Hacking Challenge levels, and **HOW I HACKED THEM**.
+### OpenZeppelin's Ethernaut Smart Contract Security Levels, and **HOW I HACKED THEM**.

 Folder for each level, along with the task, my explanation and my malicious contracts.